Andrew-oduola/codealpha_restaurant_management_system/README.md

 ## Overview

 Welcome to the **Restaurant Management System API**!
 This project is a robust restaurant management system built using **Django** and **Django REST Framework (DRF)**.
-It provides functionalities for managing restaurant operations, including **user authentication, inventory management, menu handling, order processing, table reservations, reporting, and analytics**.
+It provides functionalities for managing restaurant operations, rate limiting, including **user authentication, inventory management, menu handling, order processing, table reservations, reporting, and analytics**.

 Additionally, the project includes **test coverage analysis using Coverage.py**, ensuring that at least **90%** of the codebase is covered by unit tests written with **pytest**.